 Harrogate review at Royal Court, London – ‘queasily compelling’

-Nigel Lindsay, newly cast, gives an affable, measured performance as the man, while Sarah Ridgeway, returning to her role, manages to convince as three separate characters who are, by necessity, echoes of each other while also exploring that awkward space between girlhood and womanhood.
-There are more laughs here than you might expect, given the dark places the writing goes, only the last scene feels a little too neat and self-aware.
-Richard Twyman’s production remains taut, even if the little musical hitches and twitches between scenes, designed to disconcert, feel unnecessary.
-The play does that work well enough.
+Nigel Lindsay, newly cast in the role, gives an affable, measured performance as the father, while Sarah Ridgeway, who also starred in the original production, convinces as three separate characters who are, by necessity, echoes of each other.
+She captivatingly performs the awkward space between girlhood and womanhood.
+There are more laughs in Smith’s play than you might expect given some of the dark places the writing goes.
+The last scene feels a little too neat and self-aware, bit Richard Twyman’s production remains taut, even if the little musical hitches and twitches between scenes, designed to disconcert, feel unnecessary.
+Smith’s unsettling play does that work well enough.

 We need your help…